arklumpus/TreeViewer/Readme.md

 ### macOS

-Installing TreeViewer on macOS is slightly more complicated, due to the draconian security policies enforced by Apple (essentially, unless developers pay 99$ to Apple every year, macOS will refuse to trust them).

-Download [`TreeViewer-Mac-x64.pkg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.pkg).
-Right-click/Ctrl+click it and select `Open`.
-You should get a warning dialog about the developer not being identified; ignore it and click `Open` in the dialog.
-The installer should open and guide you through the process.
+Download [`TreeViewer-Mac-x64.pkg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.pkg) and double-click it (starting from version 1.2.0, the TreeViewer installer and disk image are fully signed and notarized).
+If you get a message that the app cannot be opened because it was not downloaded from the App Store, right-click or ctrl-click on the file and choose "Open", then click on the "Open" button in the dialog that opens.
+The installer will open and guide you through the process.
 It will do three main things:

 1. Copy the TreeViewer app to the `/Applications` folder.
 2. Delete any downloaded modules from previous versions of TreeVIewer.
 3. Create symlinks to the TreeViewer executables (`TreeViewer` and `TreeViewerCommandLine`) in the `/usr/local/bin` folder.

-**Note**: after downloading the installer, you _have to_ right-click or ctrl+click it, otherwise (as per the Apple security policy above), macOS will refuse to let you open it.

-Once the installer is finished, you can run TreeViewer by opening the App in your Applications folder.
+Once the installer has finished, you can run TreeViewer by opening the App in your Applications folder.
 You can also run it from the command line by typing `TreeViewer` (or `TreeViewerCommandLine` for the command line version) in a terminal window.

 TreeViewer has been tested on macOS Catalina and Big Sur.